@Incubating public class RuleSource extends Object

 A rule source is not used like a regular Java object.
 It is a stateless container of methods and possibly constants.

-Please consult the “Rule based model configuration” chapter of the Gradle User Guide for general information about “rules”.
+Please consult the “Rule based model configuration” chapter of the Gradle User Manual for general information about “rules”.

 Each method that is annotated with one of the following is considered a rule: